giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 | Service selection/path selection | Communication | Network/service and/or application |
 {: #prob_space title="Problem space, needs, and stakeholders." }

+## Scenarios of production and consumption of compute-related information
+It is important to understand the scenarios of production and consumption of compute-related information in combination with network status.
+The combination of both network and compute magnify the possibilities of optimization on the usage of the resources on both environments, as well as the improvements that can be observed by customers at service level because of such optimization.

+### Producers of compute-related information

+The information relative to compute (i.e., processing capabilities, memory and storage capacity) can be structured in two ways.
+On one hand, the information corresponding to the raw compute resources, and on the other hand, the information of resources allocated or in use by a specific application or service function.

+The former is typically provided by the management systems enabling the virtualization of the physical resources for a later assignment to processes running on top.
+Cloud Managers or Virtual Infrastructure Managers are the entities which manage those resources.
+These management systems offer APIs from where to retrieve the available resources in a compute facility.
+Thus, it can be expected the consumption of that APIs for obtaining such information.
+Once retrieved the raw resources from different compute facilities, it could be possible to generate topological network views of them, as being proposed in {{?I-D.llc-teas-dc-aware-topo-model}}.

+Regarding the resources allocated or in use by a specific application or service function, two situations apply.
+The total allocation and the allocation per service or application.
+In the first case, the information can be supplied by the virtualization management systems described before.
+For the specific allocation per service, it can be expected that the specific management systems of the service or application is capable to provide the resources being used at running time typically as part of the allocated ones.
+Also in this last scenario it is reasonable to expect the availability of APIs offering such information, even though it can be particular per service or application.

+### Consumers of compute-related information

+The consumption of compute-related information is relative to the different phases of the service lifecycle.
+This means that such information can be consumed in different points of time and for different purposes.

+The expected consumers can be both external or internal to the network.
+As external consumers it is possible to consider external application management systems requiring resource availability information (among others) for service function placement decision, or workload migration in the case of consuming raw resources, or requiring information on the usage of resources for service assurance or service scaling.

+As internal consumer it is possible to consider network management entities requiring view on the level of resource usage for traffic steering (as the Path Selector in {{?I-D. ldbc-cats-framework }}), load balance, analytics, etc.

 #  Guiding Principles